 No matter what kind of celebration you want for your small wedding, there’s one thing love always pairs well with: food.
+No matter how much you incorporate all the tips found in articles about small wedding ideas on a budget, food will never be out.
 Having your loved ones cook for you on such a special day can make a big impact.
 Everyone has an aunt that makes the best mac and cheese, or a cousin who bakes sublime cupcakes — why not indulge in some homemade cooking for a small wedding celebration?
 Not only can you save money on food or catering, but you’ll also be assured that there are a variety of options, especially for those with various diet restrictions.

 Make a Time Capsule

 This is something that happens after your big day is over, but it might be one of the best ideas you’ll appreciate doing as the years go on.
 After your wedding day is over, put some things that represent your wedding or marriage together in a safe box that you can hide.
 These things could be things to reminisce on — like some of your Polaroids or flowers pressed from your bouquet— or things that you’ll appreciate down the road, like letters to your future selves.
 Each year on your anniversary, you can open up the box and look back on the beautiful mementos of the best day ever.
 Short of perishables, this idea has no cap on what you could do with it, so get creative!

 It is no longer required to have a big celebration where almost everyone remotely connected to you is invited.
 In fact, small intimate weddings are becoming more and more popular nowadays.
 The best ideas for small weddings are probably brought by the growing realizations of couples that their special day is their day and nobody else.
 They choose to focus more on what is essential- to celebrate their love with less stress and more money left on their bank accounts that they can use for their future together.